mapbender/fom/README.rst

 Friends Of Mapbender
 ====================

 These are the FOM bundles.
-Included are the ManagerInfrastructureBundle and an general UserBundle.
+Included are the ManagerBundle, an general UserBundle and an HelpTextBundle.